 Literate Haskell with Markdown

-This is a short guide to write Literate Haskell programs using Markdown.
+This is a short guide to writing Literate Haskell programs using Markdown.

-The source code of this very Webpage is a Markdown file with a preamble.
-At the same time, the source code is also a Literate Haskell program, ie. you can compile and run it.
+The source code of this very Web page is a Markdown file with a frontmatter.
+At the same time, the source code is a Literate Haskell program, i.e. you can compile and run it.

 First, we define a Haskell module: